rswag/rswag/README.md

 ##### rswag response examples #####

-In the same way that requestBody examples can be captured and injected into the swagger output, response examples can also be captured.
+In the same way that requestBody examples can be captured and injected into the output, response examples can also be captured.
-Using the above example, when the integration test is run - the swagger would include the following snippet providing more useful real world examples capturing the response from the execution of the integration test.
-Again 3.0 swagger changed the structure of how these are documented.
+Using the above example, when the integration test is run - the OpenAPI spec would include the following snippet providing more useful real world examples capturing the response from the execution of the integration test.

 ```json
        ...  "responses": {